Review by Frank Plowright

 Considering how elements of the series develop, it’s noteable that Fables begins with frequent references to the snippets of information familiarly associated with the cast.
 This reads very well on its own, with the clumsiness really only connected to forced dialogue, but Fables would develop a far stronger sense of ambition and cohesion with subsequent volumes.

-This collection is gathered with the subsequent Animal Farm as the hardbound Fables Deluxe Edition volume one.
+This collection is gathered with the subsequent Animal Farm as the hardbound Fables Deluxe Edition Book One.
 The primary difference is that the material has a brighter look due to being printed on gloss stock, but in these early days before Buckingham developed his sidebars some material is lost in the gutter.
+There’s an improved presentation when this is gathered with the next five Fables volumes in 2019’s first Fables Compendium.